DiamondLightSource/tickit/docs/user/tutorials/use-command-adapter.rst

 In order to now use this adapter to control our device we need to include it in our amplifier `ComponentConfig`.
 To do this we first construct an `AdapterContainer` with our ``AmplifierAdapter`` and the appropriate `AdapterIo`.
 In this case ``TcpIo``.
-Once this is done we simply add it to the arguments of `DeviceSimulation`.
+Once this is done we simply add it to the arguments of `DeviceComponent`.

 .. code-block:: python